johno/urls_for_humans/README.md

   * Simple thanks to ActiveSupport.
   * Lightweight, weighing in at 20 something lines of added gem code to your Rails app (since ActiveSupport is already a dependency).
-  * Persistent urls because changes the the latter portions of a param won't affect it's lookup.
+  * Persistent urls because changes in the latter portions of a param won't affect it's lookup.

 ### Why use Urls for Humans in place of Friendly ID?